sematext/docs/docs/logagent/output-filter-removefields.md

 logagent --config logagent-example-config.yml -n httpd --yaml
 ```

-The output does not contain client_ip and user field:
+The output does not contain client_ip and user fields:

 ```
 logSource:    httpd